 Why?
 Because, as a marketer, you control the former — and in the age of GDPR and consumer privacy laws, it’s vital to meet the stringent mandates from these regulations.

-Some context for this data-oriented discussion
+Some context for this discussion around anonymized data vs. anonymous data

 I recently had a call with a prospective customer who has been leading a task force at his company for a fairly massive marketing technology project.